thoughtspot/thoughtspot.github.io/_app-integrate/data-api/about-data-api.md

 ## Cross Domain Verification

-You'll need to enable cross domain verification when using the Data REST API.
+You cano enable cross-domain verification when using the Data REST API.
 This protects your data, so that another website cannot use a URL to get data from ThoughtSpot.
 The procedure for [enabling the JavaScript API]({{ site.baseurl }}/app-integrate/JSAPI/enable-JS-API.html#) includes information on how to enable this.

 ## Data REST API capabilities

 Use a POST method to access the URL, which calls the REST API.
 The data is returned as a JSON string.
-When using this method, you'll need to extract the data from the JSON file and render it on your Web page, portal, or application.
+When using this method, you must extract the data from the JSON file and render it on your Web page, portal, or application.

 You can use the REST API to do things like: